Marcumc165/Case-Studies/Case_Study.md

 ## **Step Four: Analyze**

 In this phase of the analysis process, I will begin to analyze the relatonships in the data across the columns, identify trends, and extract datasets that help me understand the the different habits between casual riders and member riders.
-These are some of the queries that I ran to extract datasets that I end up inserting into Tableu to create the visuals I will use in the Share step.
+These are some of the queries that I ran to analyze the data.

 To begin with, I ran this query is to extract the membership status, and total rides for each ride type.
 ```